pedrofvilanova/pedrofvilanova.github.io/_pages/about.md

 Hi there!
 I’m a biologist and Master’s student in Genetics and Plant Breeding at the University of São Paulo (USP).
 Currently, my research focuses on fungal genomics, with a particular emphasis on understanding sugarcane smut disease, a major challenge for agriculture.
 I use comparative genomics and transcriptome profiling to explore genetic variability and gene regulation in fungal pathogens.

-Alongside this, I am deeply passionate about the Human Genetics field, aiming to pursue a PhD in this field to advance research on genetic disease mechanisms and gene regulation.
+In addition, I am deeply passionate about Human Genetics, aiming to pursue a PhD in this field to advance research on genetic disease mechanisms and gene regulation.

 🔬 Areas of interest: